4.2 Documentation and Data Standards

 Why alignment is the governance goal

 Consider a quality measure that needs a specific follow-up instruction.
-If the discharge template does not prompt for it, documentation may be missing.
-If the template prompts only for narrative text, abstraction may be inconsistent.
-If the report pulls from a discrete field that clinicians do not use, the dashboard may undercount performance.
-Solving only one layer will not fix the full information chain.
+If the discharge template never prompts for it, documentation is missing.
+If the template prompts only for narrative text, abstraction is inconsistent.
+If the report pulls from a discrete field clinicians do not use, the dashboard undercounts performance.
+Repairing one layer will not fix the full information chain.

-The RHIA answer should bring the right stakeholders together: clinical authors, HIM, quality, informatics, compliance, analytics, and operations.
-Together they can define the required documentation, standardize the field or value set, update templates, educate users, and validate reports.
-This is different from asking one analyst to repair every result after the fact.
+The RHIA answer brings the right stakeholders together: clinical authors, HIM, quality, informatics, compliance, analytics, and operations.
+Together they define the required documentation, standardize the field or value set, update templates, educate users, and validate the report.
+That is fundamentally different from asking one analyst to repair every result by hand after the fact.

 Practical standard-setting questions